 Appalachian Trail Conservancy Guidebooks: The ATC puts out a set of 11 guides for the trail.
 More for background, history and cultural info than logistics.
 Best for post-trail recollection.
 Note: This link also includes the maps in addition to the guidebooks.
 ATC members get a good discount on the set of about $50 or so.

-Appalachian Trail map pack: While it has been argued you don’t absolutely need maps to hike the well marked Appalachian Trail, I still like having maps so I can eyeball what is up ahead and know where I am.
+Appalachian Trail map pack: While it has been argued you don’t absolutely need maps to hike the well-marked Appalachian Trail, I still like having maps so I can eyeball what is up ahead and know where I am.
 YMMV.
-As before, ATC members get great discount.
+As before, ATC members get a great discount.
 In the past, the ATC has done a map pack sale just prior to thru-hiker season.

 Pocket Profile Maps: This set of 22 Pocket Profile maps provides a waterproof, tear-proof, and super lightweight reference for the Appalachian Trail.